Digital-Systems-Design/Digital-IC-Design/README.md

 <ol>
-1.Digital ASIC Design with Verilog by prof. Paul Franzon 2.Digital Design with an introduction to verilog HDL by Morris Mano
+1.Digital ASIC Design with Verilog by prof. Paul Franzon 2.Digital Design with an introduction to verilog HDL by Morris Mano 3.Handbook of Digital CMOS Technology, Circuits, and Systems by prof. Karim Abbas
 </ol>